Skip to main content

 Explore Defaults

-Similar to metrics views, you can set similar security to an explore dashboard.
-(Note that only access can be set on the dashboard level.)
+Similar to metrics views, you can set security for an explore dashboard.
+(Note that only access can be set at the dashboard level.)

-You are also able to set the defaults parameter in the explores dashboard to define your default time range, as well as the available time_zones and time_ranges in an Explore dashboard.
+You are also able to set the defaults parameter in the explore dashboard to define your default time range, as well as the available time_zones and time_ranges in an Explore dashboard.

 explores: